-Study which can be obtained by calling the office at 812-855-8853).
+Study which is provided to incoming students during orientation week.
 Students also can refer to Indiana University's Code of Student Rights, Responsibilities, and Conduct (https://studentcode.iu.edu/).
 Academic misconduct is any activity that tends to undermine the academic integrity of the institution...it may include, but is not limited to human, hard-copy, or electronic resources, cheating, fabrication, plagiarism, interference, violation of course rules, and facilitating academic misconduct.